 With excitement, I suggest we do something that he thoroughly enjoyed the previous week.

 Nope, he’s not interested.

 ‘But you loved it last week!’
 I say.

-There are some activities and regular household objects that hit the mark a lot more than they fail, so let me tell you about those.
+Some activities and regular household objects hit the mark a lot more than they fail, so let me tell you about those.